isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-We can catch dangling pointers statically, so we don't need to rely on resource management to avoid violations from dangling pointers.
+We can catch dangling pointers statically, so we don’t need to rely on resource management to avoid violations from dangling pointers.

 **See also**: [when to prefer `T*` and when to prefer `T&`](#Rf-ptr-ref).